joyeecat/joyeecat.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Wuhan University, China, 2011
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Wuhan University, China, 2013
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Statistics, the University of Georgia, 2020 (expected)

 Work experience
 ======